 - Develop your cooking skills and your palette for farm-fresh food

 - Learn about medicinal plants and how to heal short and long-term health problems by making your own natural medicine

 - Deepen knowledge of social change movements (past and present) fighting for food and racial justice

 - Gain an advantage in applying to our paid High School Program, DIG, and for leadership positions at SEEDS by developing your knowledge of farming, cooking, and food justice

-- Run your own small business with other youth of color
+- Run your own small business with other youth

 - See yourself as a powerful change-maker in your community and beyond